microsoft/azuredevopslabs/labs/vstsextend/readyroll/readme.md

    When you select **Brakes** category, you can see the updated price as well which means that the database changes are also updated to the Production database along with the application.

-   Since the CI & CD is enabled, if any database changes are committed, CI & CD will be triggered automatically and changes will be deployed.